-Monitoring in Colorado has shown adult female deer typically exhibit CWD infection at half the rate of adult male deer (Miller and Conner 2005); therefore, a 5% adult male prevalence threshold is approximately a 2.5% threshold in adult female deer.
-Recalling that CWD is invariably fatal and animals die from the disease within about 2.5 years of infection, roughly half of the infected deer will die each year.
-If a herd has a 5% prevalence threshold for adult males, approximately 2.5% of adult females are infected and 1.25% of adult females will die from CWD each year.
-Selecting the lowest prevalence threshold for adult males that is realistic to manage (5%) limits annual adult female CWD mortality to about 1.25%.
+Considering that CWD monitoring in Colorado has shown that adult female deer typically exhibit CWD infection at half the rate of adult males (>2 years), the 5% adult male prevalence threshold for compulsory intervention is approximately a 2.5% threshold in adult female deer.
+Recalling that CWD is 100% fatal and animals die from the disease within 2.5 years of infection, roughly half of the infected deer will die each year.
+Therefore, if a herd has a 5% prevalence threshold for adult males, approximately 2.5% of adult females are infected and

+1.25% of adult females will die from CWD each year.
+This threshold represents the lowest rate of adult male prevalence that is realistic to manage statewide, and consequently the level of adult female mortality that must be tolerated despite the fact that current statewide average vital rates for deer are causing a population decline.

 A 5% prevalence threshold is also justified when comparing observed Colorado prevalence data to modeled disease trends showing how CWD infection rate increases over time.
-CWD monitoring data from Colorado were used to create a composite epidemic curve and compared to a modeled epidemic curve to learn whether actual changes in prevalence for mule deer followed the model (Figure 1).
+Actual CWD monitoring data from Colorado were used to create a composite epidemic curve and compared to a modeled epidemic curve to learn whether actual changes in prevalence for mule deer followed the model (Figure 2).
 The modeled curve does reflect a similar trend in prevalence observed in the White River herd (D-07) from 2002-2017 where prevalence increased from 1.3% to 15.3%.
-Other Colorado deer herds also show similar 15-year trends to the modeled curve.
-From a management perspective, maintaining prevalence below the inflection point would prevent a rapid increase in CWD prevalence.
+Other Colorado deer herds also show similar fifteen-year trends to the modeled curve.
+From a management perspective, maintaining prevalence below the inflection point would prevent a rapid increase in the rate of infection.
 According to both the modeled curve and the composite field data from Colorado, the inflection point is approximately 5%.
-(Miller et al. 2000; EFSA Panel on Biological Hazards 2018).
-In summary, CWD prevalence increases slowly until this inflection, or threshold is crossed, and then prevalence accelerates exponentially.
+(Miller et al. 2000; Ricci et al. 2018)